-If, instead, you have a mechanical clutch fan which has a thermostat in the center, they are supposed to tighten up and spin faster when the air comes through the condenser and the radiator heats up.
+If instead, you have a mechanical clutch fan that has a thermostat in the center, they are supposed to tighten up and spin faster when the air comes through the condenser and the radiator heats up.
 There is a quick test you can perform to check the condition of the fan clutch.
 With the engine cold and off, reach in and manually turn the fan.
 The fan should spin freely - which is exactly what it should do.
-When the engine is hot you should feel a resistance or a drag as you are rotating it.
+When the engine is hot you should feel resistance or drag as you are rotating it.
 If it is loose and spins freely when the engine is hot the chances are you have a defective fan clutch.
-As stated in the last paragraph, if the air coming from the air ducts is cold when driving but warms up considerably when the vehicle is at idle, this is a good indicator you have a defective clutch fan.
+As stated in the last paragraph, if the air coming from the air ducts is cold when driving but warms up considerably when the vehicle is idle, this is a good indicator you have a defective clutch fan.

 Checking the fan belt is next and is done visually.
 Inspect the underside of the belt for cracks.
 If cracks are found, the belt should be replaced.
-On older vehicles a belt tension gauge is needed when replacing the belt to prevent excessive pressure being allied to components being driven by the belt.
-This can cause premature failure of these driven items but is not a problem with newer vehicles that have a spring-loaded belt tensioner which applies the correct amount of tension to the belt.
+On older vehicles, a belt tension gauge is needed when replacing the belt to prevent excessive pressure from being allied to components being driven by the belt.
+This can cause premature failure of these driven items but is not a problem with newer vehicles that have a spring-loaded belt tensioner that applies the correct amount of tension to the belt.

-At this point we are going to check the operation of the air conditioning system.
+At this point, we are going to check the operation of the air conditioning system.
 Start the engine and place the temperature control in the coldest position and the fan speed switch in the highest position.
 The front of the air conditioner compressor has a clutch that will engage to turn the internal components.
 If you visually look at the compressor you should see the clutch and drive pulley turning together.
 The clutch will come on and off approximately every 20 to 30 seconds, which is normal.
-If the clutch cycles on and off quickly every few seconds this is a good indicator the system is low on Freon.
+If the clutch cycles on and off quickly every few seconds this is a good indicator that the system is low on Freon.

 What You Do Need A Professional For

-Air conditioning systems can lose 10% to 15% of the Freon in a year.
+Air conditioning systems can lose 10% to 15% of Freon in a year.
 This is where you will want to use the services of a trained professional.
 Every air conditioning system has an exact amount of Freon that should be in the system.
-Usually there is a tag on the top of the radiator housing, on the underside of the hood, or on the chamber holding the system evaporator.
+Usually, there is a tag on the top of the radiator housing, on the underside of the hood, or on the chamber holding the system evaporator.
 This tag lists the type and amount of Freon in pounds and ounces that needs to be in the system for efficient and proper operation.
 Many times, you can see an area of leakage because as the Freon leaks out it also brings oil with it.
 If you see oily or black residue on fittings or hoses - this is a good indication of leakage.
-The use of a leak detecting dye, or an electronic leak detector are other ways to find leaks.
+The use of a leak-detecting dye or an electronic leak detector are other ways to find leaks.

 If a system is just low on Freon it is a bad idea to just add to it.
 There is no way of knowing how much Freon is in a system and if you add too much you run the risk of damaging the compressor or causing extremely high pressure which can cause hoses to burst.
 The correct way to recharge an air conditioning system is to evacuate everything out and start from scratch by putting in the exact amount listed on the tag mentioned earlier.
 A set of air conditioning gauges are necessary in order to perform a recharging procedure and a vacuum pump will also be needed for this operation.
 Applying over 17 inches of vacuum to a system it will cause moisture to be boiled out because water boils at 17 inches of vacuum at sea level.
 The vacuum pump should be left on for 20 to 30 minutes to ensure all moisture has been removed.
 One of the gauges is a low-pressure gauge which has a vacuum side to it so you will know how much vacuum is being applied.
-After 20 to 30 minutes of evacuating the system both gauges are turned off so the technician can observe the vacuum side of the low-pressure gauge.
+After 20 to 30 minutes of evacuating the system, both gauges are turned off so the technician can observe the vacuum side of the low-pressure gauge.
 They should wait about five minutes to see if there is any loss of vacuum.
-The rule of thumb is if the system holds vacuum it will hold Freon.
+The rule of thumb is if the system holds a vacuum it will hold Freon.

 DIY Recharge Kits?